bio-ontology-research-group/ai-biomed-summer-school/README.md

   * [Machine learning with ontologies](slides/mowl.pdf)
 * [Notebooks](notebooks)

+You can use Docker to run the notebooks, using
+`docker run -i -t -p 8888:8888 leechuck/ai-biomed-summer-school` and then use your browser to connect to `http://localhost:8888`.

 ## Contributors

 The material in these slides was developed over several years with the